Pipers of War

 Posted on 1st July 2021

-Following the defeat of Bonnie Prince Charlie and the Jacobite rebellion he led on barren, windswept Drumrossie Moor near Culloden on 20 April 1746, the Hanoverian Government in London was determined to destroy the Highland Clan system and Jacobitism once and for all.
-And it passed a raft of legislation designed to do just that.
+Following the defeat of Bonnie Prince Charlie and the Jacobite rebellion led on barren, windswept Drumrossie Moor near Culloden on 20 April 1746, the Hanoverian Government in London was determined to destroy the Highland Clan system and Jacobitism once and for all, and it passed a raft of legislation designed to do just that.

 In August 1746, it passed the Act of Proscription intended to disarm the Highlanders, which banned them from possessing broadswords and flintlocks on pain of imprisonment and/or transportation to the colonies; and although it didn’t specify the Bagpipes as a weapon of war they would have been included in the legislation.